pete-woods/www.pete-woods.com/content/post/multi-stage-docker-builds.md

 {{< /alert >}}

-# JVM container memory stuffs for Java 11+
+# JVM container memory support for Java 11+

-Since Java 11, the JRE has support for knowing about the container resource limits without any special extra configuration.
+Since Java 11, the JVM has support for knowing about the container resource limits without any special extra configuration.
 This means we can simply set the flag `-XX:MaxRAMPercentage=90`, and not need to do any complex calculations about the other memory our application will use besides the heap.